 Despite a growing number of research papers highlighting community led management as the most effective way to keep rainforest standing over traditional reserves, many communities are not receiving pledged funds.1, 2

-The Climate Investment Fund dedicated 600 million dollars (£390 million) to the Forest Investment Programme (FIP) to "tackle drivers of deforestation" with UK tax payers providing the most generous contribution - almost four years on, only 15 million dollars (£10 million) has been spent, all of which has gone on administration and advisors.3 Vivienne Westwood will demonstrate how taxpayers money should be spent when it comes to saving rainforest for the benefit of the nations future.
+The Climate Investment Fund dedicated 600 million dollars (£390 million) to the Forest Investment Programme (FIP) to “tackle drivers of deforestation” with UK tax payers providing the most generous contribution – almost four years on, only 15 million dollars (£10 million) has been spent, all of which has gone on administration and advisors.3 Vivienne Westwood demonstrated how taxpayers’ money should be spent when it comes to saving rainforest for the benefit of the nations future.

-Frank and Vivienne are calling on the government to invest in community-led forestry management, which has been proven to be the most effective way to halt deforestation.
-Vivienne is presenting a report to No. 10 to showing how her funds have been spent to show that an effective mechanism to halt deforestation does exist.
+Frank and Vivienne called on the government to invest in community-led forestry management, which has been proven to be the most effective way to halt deforestation.
+Vivienne presented a report to No. 10 to showing how her funds have been spent to show that an effective mechanism to halt deforestation does exist.

-Cool Earth has protected over 2.5 million acres of vulnerable rainforest since its launch in 2007, which has cost just £1.75 million with less than 10% spent on administration.
+Cool Earth has protected over 5 million acres of vulnerable rainforest since its launch in 2007, with less than 10% spent on administration.
 This is because the charity has worked from the ground-up with local communities who have a clear interest in keeping the forest standing.
-This works out as costing just a half of a percent of the FIP's budget.
+This works out as costing just a half of a percent of the FIP’s budget.